Alfresco/docs-alfresco/salesforce/2.1/install/index.md

     * `Enabled`: metadata is synchronized with the Alfresco object model.
     * `Disabled`: metadata can't be synchronized with the Alfresco object model.

     >**Note:** Models are inactive when they are added to Salesforce, and can be deleted while they're inactive.
 A model can be explicitly activated and deactivated.
 A model can be deleted only if it's deactivated and has not been used.
 If the model has been used and a user attempts to delete it, an error message is issued explaining that it can't be removed.
-See [Content modeling with Model Manager](https://docs.alfresco.com/6.2/concepts/admintools-cmm-intro.html)(#LINK) for more.
+See [Content modeling with Model Manager]({% link content-services/6.0/config/models.md %}) for more.
     >**Note:** Do not edit the prefix of a Salesforce model, as this can make your model unusable.
 Also, do not update the model in the Model Manager in Share.

     Here is an example of a completed Alfresco Setup tab: